ethereum-oasis-op/baseline-blips/README.md

 # baseline-blips
 <h2>Baseline Protocol Improvement Proposals (BLIPs)</h2>

-The main Baseline Protocol website is at: https://baseline-protocol.org

-The Baseline Protocol Standard is located here: https://github.com/eea-oasis/baseline-standard

-Official Baseline Protocol core interfaces, reference implementations, and examples are located here: https://github.com/eea-oasis/baseline

-Core Devs can apply for a grant for BLIP work [here](https://github.com/eea-oasis/baseline-grants).
+The core devs and standards body of the Baseline Protocol, are goverened as an [EEA-Community Project](https://entethalliance.org/eeacommunityprojects/) initiative administrated by [Oasis-Open](https://oasis-open.org), use this repo to collect, organize, priorititize, and track progress on improvements to the Baseline Protocol standard and codebase

-The core devs and standards body of the Baseline Protocol, an [EEA-Community Projects](https://entethalliance.org/eeacommunityprojects/) initiative administrated by [Oasis-Open.org](https://oasis-open.org), use this repo to collect, organize, priorititize, and track progress on improvements to the Baseline Protocol standard and codebase.
+The core devs and standards body of the Baseline Protocol, are goverened as an [EEA-Community Project](https://entethalliance.org/eeacommunityprojects/) initiative administrated by [Oasis-Open.org](https://oasis-open.org), use this repo to collect, organize, priorititize, and track progress on improvements to the Baseline Protocol standard and codebase.

 Use the Issues in the Repo with the provided simple templates, modeled based on the Ethereum Improvement Proposal (EIP) format.

+## Resources
+* Visit the Baseline Protocol website [here](https://baseline-protocol.org)
+* The Baseline Protocol Standard is located [here](https://github.com/eea-oasis/baseline-standard)
+* Official Baseline Protocol core interfaces, reference implementations, and examples are located [here](https://github.com/eea-oasis/baseline)
+* Core Devs can apply for a grant for BLIP work [here](https://github.com/eea-oasis/baseline-grants)